 This One Man Storytelling Show explores Social Justice through the eyes and life of a gay son of two Holocaust Survivors who becomes a German citizen.
 It has been performed in a College theater setting, but can also be conducted in Synagogues, Churches, or at your organization's space.
 People can laugh while tackling difficult subjects.
 For more information, click on Show photo.

 Speaking Engagements are available on various topics: including LGBT History, and Jewish-German History from a personal perspective, or for an Inclusive Civil Rights History program.
 In addition, Urban Planning and Land-Use Law topics are available from a retired lawyer/planner/professor.
 Most of the topics are given from a personal perspective.
 For more information, click on photo.

-Check out "ARTICLES" for Blogs, Articles, Family Stories and Webpages that deal with the life of Rick Landman, and subjects exploring LGBT (gay) History, German, Jewish, Holocaust-related subjects.
+Check out "STORIES" for Blogs, Articles, Family Stories and Webpages that deal with the life of Rick Landman, and subjects exploring LGBT (gay) History, German, Jewish, Holocaust-related subjects.
 There is even a link to follow"Riding the Arc of History" which is Rick Landman's book.
 There are also webpages relating Rick's family background, including how his father was both an inmate in Dachau and an American Soldier who liberated Dachau.
 For more information, click on the icon.

 LGBT, Jewish, German, or Holocaust Related Webpages

 This section will link to various webpages (mostly by Rick Landman)that give a look back to events in LGBT (gay), Jewish, German and Holocaust-related history; especially when they overlap.
 Examples, are events in the early LGBT Movement, to the inscription of the Other Victim Markers at the NYC Holocaust Memorial Museum in Sheepshead Bay, to early Marches for LGBT Rights, to new contingents in the NYC Steuben Parade.
 For more information, click on photo.